ghomem/viraly/web/README.md

 bokeh serve --allow-websocket-origin=lo.gic.li  viral.py
 ```

-For production use an nginx (or equivalent reverse proxy) should be put in from of the web application.
+For production use an nginx (or equivalent reverse proxy) should be put in front of the web application.